You’ve written your heart out, poured sweat and tears into every word, and now you’re ready to show your masterpiece to the world!

 A manuscript evaluation/critique is a thorough, in-depth assessment of the strengths and weaknesses of your writing.
 You will receive constructive advice, direction, and examples to improve plot structure, scene development, characterization, viewpoint, physical setting, narrative style, and other important writing elements.
 A critique will help you tighten up your writing to be well crafted and professional in every way.

-Note: I use the Chicago Manual of Style, Sixteenth Edition.
+* I use the Chicago Manual of Style and Merriam-Webster’s dictionary

 To contact me, please submit the following form and we will discuss your project through email.